 Reduces the risk of Breast Cancer

 Recent studies have shown that, breast feeding your newborn reduces the risk of being diagnosed with type 2 diabetes, high blood pressure, breast, ovarian & thyroid related cancer later in life.
 Mostly women in their late 40’s & 50’s tend to show such symptoms.
 Studies have found that during breast feeding process, the menstrual cycle starts to get delayed due to hormonal changes.
 This change reduces exposure to hormone like estrogen which is linked to cancer cell growth in a human body.

-All we want to say is that, breast feeding should be considered by all lactating mothers to provide proportionate nutrition value to the newborn and reduce the risk of heath related issues to the mother & child.
+Summary: All we want to convey is that, breast feeding should be considered by all lactating mothers to provide proportionate nutrition value to the newborn and reduce the risk of heath related issues to the mother & child.
 Moreover breast milk is said to have the perfect blend of balanced vitamins, protein, and nutrition fats required for a healthy baby growth.